Indre-et-Loire

 Indre-et-Loire ([ɛ̃.dʁ‿e.lwaʁ]) is a department in west-central France named after the Indre River and Loire River.
 In 2019, it had a population of 610,079.
-Sometimes referred to as Touraine, the name of the historic region, it nowadays is part of the Centre-Val de Loire region.
+Sometimes referred to as Touraine, the name of the historic region, it is nowadays part of the Centre-Val de Loire region.
 Its prefecture is Tours and subprefectures are Chinon and Loches.
 Indre-et-Loire is a touristic destination for its numerous monuments that are part of the Châteaux of the Loire Valley.

 History

 Early times

 Indre-et-Loire is one of the original 83 departments established during the French Revolution on 4 March 1790.
 It was created from the former province of Touraine and of small portions of Orléanais, Anjou and Poitou.
 Its prefecture, Tours, was a centre of learning in the Early Middle Ages, having been a key focus of Christian evangelisation since St Martin became its first bishop around 375.
 From the mid-15th century, the royal court repaired to the Loire Valley, with Tours as its capital; the confluence of the Loire River and Cher River became a centre of silk manufacturing and other luxury goods, including the wine trade, creating a prosperous bourgeoisie.